mvd81/docker-laravel/README.md

 # Usage

 Create a directory where you want to use this Docker project.
-Go with the CLI to this folder
+Go to CLI into this directory.

 * Clone this repo: ```git clone git@github.com:mvd81/docker-laravel.git .```
 * Run the installation wizard: ```sh install.sh```